Accreditation Cohort FAQs

 Yes, all your staff need to be ‘active’ members of the MRTQ Registry for your program to join a Cohort.

-How do I find out if my staff are ‘active’ Registry members?
+How do my staff become ‘active’ Registry members?

 Please contact the Registry staff at 1-888-900-0055 or firstname.lastname@example.org

-Accreditation cohorts will last up to 18 months (may be less for renewals).
+Based on demand, new cohorts begin every 6 – 8 months and convene for up to 18 months.
 Depending on your program’s readiness you may be able to complete the accreditation process during that time frame.